nokia/regexp-learner/CONTRIBUTING.md

 tox
 ```

-7. Commit your changes and push your branch to GitLab:
+7. Commit your changes and push your branch to GitHub:

 ```bash
 git add .